The Voice (American TV series) season 24

 The twenty-fourth season of the American reality television series The Voice premiered on September 25, 2023, on NBC.
 The season is presented by Carson Daly, who returned for his twenty-fourth season as the host.
 This season's coaching panel consisted of Niall Horan, who returned for his second season; John Legend and Gwen Stefani, who both returned for their eighth and seventh seasons, respectively, after a one-season hiatus; and debuting coach Reba McEntire.

-Huntley was named the winner of the season, marking Niall Horan's second win as a coach, with Horan becoming the third coach to win multiple consecutive seasons, following Blake Shelton's winning streak from seasons 2 to 4, and Kelly Clarkson's consecutive wins in seasons 14 and 15.
+Huntley was named the winner of the season, marking Niall Horan's second consecutive win as a coach, with Horan becoming the third coach to win multiple consecutive seasons, following Blake Shelton's winning streak from seasons 2 to 4, and Kelly Clarkson's consecutive wins in seasons 14 and 15.
 Horan is also the second coach (after Clarkson) to win their first two seasons.

 With Shelton's departure as a coach, the twenty-fourth season was the first not to feature any of the original coaches from the show's inaugural season.